defensadev/simple-development-server/readme.md

 - HTML - work with html with tailwindcss inside the /public directory
 - TS - work with typescript inside the /src directory

+## the entry point system

+- inside the /src directory, files that end in "\*.entry.ts" will be bundled and placed inside /public

 ## initialization

 you'll need to init the project after cloning the project.